Questions? Call for Help Now

 • Being regularly exposed to negative opinions on mental illness or substance abuse

-The Cycle of Shame and Addiction
+The Cycle of Shame in Addiction

 Constant shame may eventually lead to mental illness, including disorders like depression and anxiety, which is why many rehabs offer dual diagnosis treatment for their patients.
 Even if it does not cause a diagnosable mental health disorder, it could worsen your mental health to the point where you want to use alcohol or drugs to forget about the feelings of inadequacy or ridicule.